amanrai31/JavaScript/03string/README.md

 **NOTE :** JS strings are primitive values, created from literals, but string also can be defined as objects using new keyword.
 But string obj can produce unexpected results, so *use string litterals*.

+### JS string methods

+**NOTE :** JS string are primitive so immutable.
+All string method produce a new string without altering the orignal one.